 Studio photographers will appreciate that the Sony A9 II (unlike the H400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the A9 II and the H400 are recent models that are part of the current product line-up of Sony.
+The A9 II is a recent model that features in the current product line-up of Sony.
 In contrast, the H400 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the H400 from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A9 II Manual (free pdf) or the online Sony H400 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Sony A9 II and the Sony H400?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.